Fire (Ukiah Valley Fire Authority)

 - Set a company policy to shut off all lights, machinery, and equipment when not in use, particularly on nights and weekends.
 Much equipment is idle and unused for up to 90 percent of its life.
 Simple inexpensive timer devices can be used to accomplish this task easily.

 - Install low-cost energy monitors that can provide an accurate display of the cost and energy use of individual equipment.
 Research shows that this step alone can lead to energy savings of up to 40 percent.
 See, for example, www.powermeterstore.com.

 - Consider using energy-efficient power strips or surge protectors.
 The latest versions can be found with remote control shut-offs, main shut-offs that can power down peripheral equipment, and motion-detecting shut-offs.

 - Lighting can often account for up to 40 percent of energy costs for many businesses.
 Install motion-sensor and/or automatic dimming switches for all lighting to be certain that you are not inefficiently lighting areas when no one is present.

-- A very cost-effective upgrade is to replace all of your incandescent lighting with new compact fluorescent bulbs.
+- A very cost-effective upgrade is to replace all of your incandescent lighting with new LED or compact fluorescent bulbs.
 Your older 1.5″ diameter fluorescent tube lighting should also be replaced with newer 1″ tubes and solid-state electronic ballasts.